• Home

 → Read more

-• December 2, 2020 → Who Are We #1 Launch at Haus der Statistik & online w/ Zuloark
+• December 2, 2020 → Who Are We #1 Launch: On Caring Activism and Intersectional Perspectives in Curating at Haus der Statistik & online w/ Zuloark

 With a nod to artist Mierle Ukeles Laederman’s 1969 Maintenance Manifesto with the much quoted question of “After the revolution, who’s going to pick up the garbage on Monday morning?”, the following questions can be asked: Who writes e-mails over the weekend?
 Who is active on twitter?
 Who keeps the facebook account alive?
 Who cleans the space for the next meeting?
 Who organizes timelines and resources?
 Who writes the grant applications?